Email: Risa_Applegarth@uncg.edu

 B.A.
 Carleton College-2003

-Dr. Applegarth’s research and teaching interests include rhetorical history and theory, genre theory, women’s rhetorics, spatial and material rhetorics, and scientific and professional discourse.
 Dr. Applegarth’s first book, Rhetoric in American Anthropology: Gender, Genre, and Science (Pittsburgh 2014), examines how anthropologists transformed their field from the “welcoming science,” uniquely open to amateurs, women, and people of color, into a professional scientific discipline in the early 20th century.
 This study recuperates the writings of professional researchers whose experimental genres–folklore collections, ethnographic novels, and autobiographies–reopened debates over how scientific knowledge could be made.
 This project earned the 2010 James Berlin Memorial Outstanding Dissertation Award from the Conference on College Composition and Communication, a New Faculty Research Grant and a Summer Excellence Research Grant from UNCG, and the CCCC Outstanding Book Award in 2016.

 2016 Faculty and Staff Excellence Awards – Teaching Excellence and O. Max Gardner Awards